Do QR Codes Expire? (Why Some Stop Working After You Print Them)

 - The provider deletes inactive codes

 At QR Code Better, dynamic codes remain active as long as your account is active.
-We don't delete codes or impose scan limits that would cause them to stop working.
+No scan limits.
+No surprise deactivations.

 Free QR Code Generators: The Hidden Risk